How to Add or Remove the Shutdown button in Windows 11

 Summary

-• You can hide or unhide the shutdown button on the Start menu by changing a simple registry setting.
+• You can hide or unhide the shutdown button on the Start menu by changing a registry setting.

-If you want official info from Microsoft, check out their page here: Microsoft HideShutdown Policy
+• For official info from Microsoft, check out their page here: Microsoft HideShutdown Policy

 Categories: